Defence Forces Ceremonial

 There are also Courtesy Guards of honour of the same types but with reduced numbers of personnel participating.

 Escorts of Honour

-A Cavalry Motor Cycle Escort of Honour is normally provided on ceremonial occassion, to add dignity to the occassion by the general bearing, turn out and dressing of the escort and to ensure that the pace of the escorted vehicle is such that it will arrive at the designated location at the correct time
+A Cavalry Motor Cycle Escort of Honour is normally provided on ceremonial occasion, to add dignity to the occasion by the general bearing, turn out and dressing of the escort and to ensure that the pace of the escorted vehicle is such that it will arrive at the designated location at the correct time

 An Escort of Honour consists of a formation of mounted troops and a trumpeter(3).

 A Captain's Escort of Honour is composed of 3 Officers - 1 Captain, 2 Lieutenants , 24 other ranks of NCO and/or troopers and 2 buglers.